chriscardillo/giftwrap/README.md

 Now you have a few docker commands in your R global environment!

-## Adding giftwrap Functions to Packages
+## Adding giftwrap functions to packages

 If you are familiar with creating R packages, you may know you can specify actions to be taken when the package is loaded using the `.onLoad` function, in a file typically called `zzz.R` in the R folder of your package directory.